 - Save the seed, full prompt, model, and tier of the image with the broken face.

-- Decide whether you need the face in shot at all — for product or environment photography, sometimes cropping the head out is the real fix.
+- Decide whether you even need the face in shot.
+For product or environment photography, cropping the head out is sometimes the real fix.

-- Note whether other anatomy (hands, feet) is also breaking; if yes, the root cause is undersizing across the board, not faces specifically.
+- Note whether other anatomy (hands, feet) is also breaking.
+If yes, the cause is undersizing across the board, not faces specifically.

-- Confirm you can reproduce the issue: regenerate the same prompt at 3-4 different seeds.
+- Confirm you can reproduce it: regenerate the same prompt at 3-4 different seeds.
 If only 1 of 4 breaks, it is noise; if all 4 break, the prompt has a structural issue.

-- Commit or back up the current prompt template before changing it.
+- Back up the current prompt template before changing it.

 Information to collect